 What about people who can’t afford to contribute to an RESP?

-There is another resource out there called the Canada Learning Bond (CLB) you might also investigate.
-See, as great as the CESG is, only Canadians who have extra money to sock away for their kids’ education benefit from the government matching funds, so it tends to concentrate benefits among families that need financial help the least.
+There is also another resource out there called the Canada Learning Bond (CLB) you might also investigate.
+See, as great as the CESG is, only Canadians who have extra money to sock away for their kids’ education benefit from the government matching funds, so it tends to concentrate benefits among families who need financial help the least.
 To combat this inequity, in 2004, the government introduced the CLB to provide money for the RESPs of low-income families without requiring any contributions at all.

 How does the Canada Learning Bond work?

 If a child’s primary caregiver falls under a certain income level, the government will deposit up to $2,000 in that child’s RESP.
-The money won’t arrive all at once; each child will receive $500 in their first year of life, and $100 dollars per year for the next 15 years.
+The money won’t arrive all at once; each child will receive $500 in their first year of life, and $100 per year for the next 15 years.
 But if you haven’t signed up yet, fear not: even if parents don’t register their kids right away, the money won’t disappear.
-Once an RESP is opened for a qualifying kid, the government will provide the grants for the number of years since the child’s birth.
+Once an RESP is opened for a qualifying kid, the government will provide grants for the number of years since the child’s birth.
 But best not to procrastinate.
 Because of the awesome power of compound investment growth, those who collect the CLB as early as possible will benefit the most.

 Is there a catch?